Azad Kashmir or Pakistani occupied Kashmir

 (Michael Brecher, ‘The Struggle for Kashmir’, page 48)

-Water and other resources of Jammu and Kashmir are exploited by Pakistan without impunity; and Jammu and Kashmiri governments are not even in a position to complain or criticise.
-Mangla Dam was built inside the Jammu and Kashmir territory against the will of the local people; and tragedy is that despite our suffering and uprooting we do not benefit from its electricity or its water.
+Water and other resources of Azad Kashmir are exploited by Pakistan without impunity; and Azad Kashmiri governments are not even in a position to complain or criticise.
+Mangla Dam was built inside the Azad Kashmir territory against the will of the local people; and tragedy is that despite our suffering and uprooting we do not benefit from its electricity or its water.
 We have no control over it at all; and we were not paid any royalty.

-Total electric requirement of Jammu and Kashmir is around 335 megawatt; and Mangla Dam alone produces more than 1000 megawatt.
-Jammu and Kashmir has potential to produce more than 18,000 megawatt; at present total electric production of Jammu and Kashmir is around 1500 megawatt.
+Total electric requirement of Azad Kashmir is around 335 megawatt; and Mangla Dam alone produces more than 1000 megawatt.
+Azad Kashmir has potential to produce more than 18,000 megawatt; at present total electric production of Azad Kashmir is around 1500 megawatt.
 How sad, despite this local production of electricity, we are not given 335 megawatt, and the people of my country suffer in dark.
 Their business and economy is hit by lack of power; and their agriculture is deprived of much needed water because they cannot use water stored in the Mangla Lake.

-Tragedy is that the Jammu and Kashmir government cannot start any project without the approval of Kashmir Council which is controlled by Prime Minister of Pakistan and other Pakistani officials.
-For example, Pakistani government does not allow Jammu and Kashmir to use electricity produced by Mangla Dam or by any other power projects in Jammu and Kashmir, but Jammu and Kashmir CANNOT start a power project to meet its electricity requirements.
-The Act 74 lists fifty-two subjects—virtually everything of any importance—that are under the jurisdiction of the Jammu and Kashmir Council, which has been described as the “supra power” by the Jammu and Kashmir High Court.
+Tragedy is that the Azad Kashmir government cannot start any project without the approval of Kashmir Council which is controlled by Prime Minister of Pakistan and other Pakistani officials.
+For example, Pakistani government does not allow Azad Kashmir to use electricity produced by Mangla Dam or by any other power projects in Azad Kashmir, but Azad Kashmir CANNOT start a power project to meet its electricity requirements.
+The Act 74 lists fifty-two subjects—virtually everything of any importance—that are under the jurisdiction of the Azad Kashmir Council, which has been described as the “supra power” by the Azad Kashmir High Court.
 Its decisions are final and not subject to judicial review.

 By using name of Islam and Two Nations Theory India and Muslims of the Sub Continent were divided, not to serve Islam but to protect and promote political, economic and strategic interests of Western Imperialists.
 Lal Hussain while commenting on Two Nations Theory said: